 In 2009, Marina graduated as a Physician Assistant from SUNY Downstate Medical Center and has been practicing in the field of internal medicine and cardiology for the past twelve years.

-After years of working as a clinical PA, Marina had recognized that the current allopathic medical model is not meeting the needs of patients.
+After years of working as a clinical PA, Marina recognized that the current allopathic medical model is not meeting the needs of patients.
 To fill the gap she explored further education in Functional Medicine through IFM ( Institute of Functional Medicine).

 Marina is also an active member of AAPA and IFM.

-Cardiovascular disease (CVD) is a multifaceted progressive process, thus, its prevention and treatment is complex and should target several mechanisms or pathways.
+Cardiovascular disease (CVD) is a multifaceted progressive process, thus, its prevention and treatment are complex and should target several mechanisms or pathways.
 If you would like to learn more about cardiovascular disease and treatments from functional medicine, schedule an integrative medicine consultation at our office, call 212-696-4325.